-- There is a potential reputational risk for the LEP/Combined Authority if the public sector is perceived to be influencing wage policy within the private sector, and is not adopting the same policies within its own organisations and supply chains. - 2.11 A common response from the consultation was the need to identify an effective, robust and deliverable way to support businesses with grant-funding that are improving their productivity, without necessarily creating new jobs.
-This is an issue under consideration at the national level, and it is proposed that a working group is established with representation from businesses, to take it work forward at the local level.
-It is proposed that the group reports progress to the BIG Panel on this important issue, and that members consider their potential involvement in the group. - 2.12 Further consideration will be undertaken into how this approach might be applied to strategic inward investment projects.
+- 2.14 A common response from the consultation was the need to identify an effective, robust and deliverable way to support businesses with grant-funding for capital investment projects that are improving their productivity, without necessarily creating new jobs.
+This is an issue under consideration at the national level and it is proposed that a small working group is established, with representation from businesses, to take it work forward at the local level.
+It is proposed that the group reports progress to the BIG Panel on this important issue, and that LEP Board members consider their potential involvement in the group. - 2.15 There was very strong support for implementing the above in a timely manner at the BIG Panel meeting on 7 March 2018.
+This was particularly the case amongst some private sector members that are currently facing difficulties filling vacant positions within their businesses.
+Therefore, it is proposed that the working group meets within the next few weeks to examine in detail the options for supporting productivity improvements without the requirement for employment growth.
+Several BIG Panel members have already volunteered to join the group and others from the LEP Board are invited. - 2.16 It is further proposed that the working group considers the design and implementation of a pilot project on productivity as part of a second phase of activity within this workstream.
+This could include a ring-fenced amount of funding from the BGP budget to support a number of capital investment projects where productivity commitments would replace the requirement for increased jobs.
+This could, for example, include the applicants committing to recognised national and/or industry accreditations linked to productivity gains, such as ISO9001, Lean or Six Sigma. - 2.17 Further consideration will be undertaken into how the new criteria and associated conditions approach might be applied to strategic inward investment projects.
 This will include more detailed analysis of projects supported to date and those in the pipeline.